 - Must reach to the middle of the student's thigh and be hemmed

-- No denim (except on Fridays)
+- No denim of any color (except on Fridays)

+- No wide-legged or cargo pants or shorts

-- Grades 7-12: Leggings may not be worn as pants
+- Grades K-3: Leggings may be worn as pants

-- Grades K-6: Leggings may be worn as pants
+- Grades 4-12: Leggings may not be worn as pants

 - No sweat pants

 - No athletic shorts, except RAA P.E. shorts worn for P.E. only

 - No holes or tears in clothing

 - No undergarments showing at any time

+- K-6 students may wear Navy Blue, Khaki, or Plaid Pinafore dresses